mikedef/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The code for this step is contained in the Pipeline Helper Functions code cells of the IPython notebook located in "advanced-lane-finding-pipeline.ipynb".
+Here's an example of my output for this step.

+First I explored x and y orientation for Sobel thresholding.
+See below for an example image:

 ![alt text][image3]

+Next I explored magnitude of the gradient thresholding.
+See below for an example image:

+![alt text][image4]

+Next I explored direction of the gradient thresholding.
+See below for an example image:

+![alt text][image5]

+Next I combined the above thresholding techniques into a single binary image.

+![alt text][image6]

+Next I wanted to explore thresholding in the color space.
+I found that by thresholding in the HLS and the HSV color space I was able to single out the yellow and white lane line pixles.

+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.